FirelyTeam/firely-docs/vonk/configuration/db_memory.rst

 .. warning::

-   Using the In-Memory storage for the administration layer will cause Vonk to load the specification files on each startup.
+   Using the In-Memory storage for the administration layer will cause Firely Server to load the specification files on each startup.
-   This takes several minutes, and Vonk will respond with a '423 - Locked' error to all requests during that time.
+   This takes several minutes, and Firely Server will respond with a '423 - Locked' error to all requests during that time.
 As of version
    0.7.1 we have implemented support for SQLite, which we recommend to use instead of the In-Memory storage.
 See :ref:`sqlite_admin_reasons` for more information.